 The labels have not produced any hit singles in recent years, but on my recent tour of the operation, I spoke with a man (affectionately called GG by his friends) who still has the passion for producing great music, and both the studio and pressing plant have been fully upgraded and ready to go.

-In recent years Ranglin has branched out and has taken advantage of other business opportunities presented him.
+These days Ranglin has branched out and has taken advantage of other business opportunities presented him.
 These include a Spring Water bottling plant and brand, a Bakery, Supermarket, Ice Factory & distribution.
 On my visit in August this year, he was close to completion of an assembly-line type bottling plant, capable of turning out between 3,000 and 5,000 bottles of product per day.
 As the older generation in Jamaica like to say – “Stay tuned, he is not done yet”.